-When Margaret visits her father’s house, she retrieves a box of news cuttings and writings that her late mother had collected and as she looks through these clippings, she begins to remember glimpses from the past.
+When Margaret visits her father’s house, she retrieves a box of news cuttings and writings that her late mother collected.
+As she looks through these clippings, she begins to remember glimpses from the past.

 Meanwhile, she becomes increasingly fixated with the stranger who rescued her from the burning car.
-She begins to visit him in hospital where he has been in a coma since the accident and sits with him.
+She begins to visit him in hospital.
+But he has been in a coma since the accident.

 Like so many novels these days, Redemption Road has two timelines: one from 1985 when, it transpires, Margaret was abducted at the age of seven and one from 2013 in the period following her car accident.

-What I liked about Redemption Road is how sensitively the characters are developed and how positive the relationships are, particularly the relationship Margaret or ‘Moll’ and Big George and the adult relationship between Margaret and her husband Ben.
+What I liked about Redemption Road is how sensitively the characters develop.
+Their relationships are positive, particularly the relationship Margaret or ‘Moll’ and Big George, and the adult relationship between Margaret and her husband Ben.